Writing a targeted cover letter can be the hardest thing you ever have done.

 The opening sentence of the second paragraph needs to be a forceful starter.
 Hiring managers read plenty of letters, and your letter needs to be noticeable.

 Don’t just repeat the verbiage on your resume.
-Give them an instance of your experience that makes you are different from the rest of the applicants.
+Give them an instance of your experience that makes you different from the rest of the applicants.

 The final sentence is an outline of what you have told them.
 This is when I would say something like, “As a result, I feel I would be a strong candidate for the position of Manager with ABC company.”
 Bring the reader back to thinking regarding you working for their company.